Juan Martín del Potro: 2018: First Masters, second US Open final, world No. 3, injuries

-Del Potro continued his impressive run at the Miami Open, again starting from the second round as a seeded player.
-He defeated Robin Haase, 26th seed Kei Nishikori and 22nd seed Filip Krajinović, before facing off in the quarterfinals against 20th seed Milos Raonic in a rematch of their previous duel.
-Delpo managed to once again prevail in a grueling match against the Canadian, reaching the semifinals.
-His streak finally ended as he was defeated by 14th seed and eventual champion John Isner.
+Del Potro continued his successful run at the Miami Open, beating Robin Haase, Kei Nishikori and Filip Krajinović, before prevailing in a grueling match against Milos Raonic, reaching the semifinals.
+His 15-match win streak ended as he was defeated by eventual champion John Isner.

-Delpo would then return to the courts for the clay season, although his first results were unexpectedly lackluster.
+Del Potro returned to the courts in early May for the clay court season, although his first results were lackluster.
 After starting the Madrid Open with a solid victory against Bosnian Damir Džumhur in the second round, he was upset by qualifier Dušan Lajović in three sets.
-In his next tournament in Rome, del Potro defeated rising star Stefanos Tsitsipas before retiring against David Goffin in the next round due to a leg injury.

-The Argentine managed to recover in time for the French Open and entered the tournament as the fifth seed.
-Following victories against French players Nicolas Mahut and Julien Benneteau, he defeated 31st seed Albert Ramos Viñolas and World N°10 John Isner en route to a quarterfinal clash against World N°4 and frequent rival Marin Cilic.
-After an intense match (in which he had a heated argument with a fan that supposedly heckled him), Del Potro defeated Cilic in four sets and reached the semifinals, his best performance at Roland Garros since 2009.
-He then lost to Rafael Nadal in straight sets.
-His run to the semifinals ensured that, for the first time since February 2014, Delpo would return to his career-best ranking of World No. 4.
+In his next tournament in Rome, del Potro defeated rising star Stefanos Tsitsipas before retiring against David Goffin in the next round due to a groin injury.
+His participation at the French Open was in doubt but he recovered in time and entered the tournament as the fifth seed.
+Following victories against French players Nicolas Mahut and Julien Benneteau, he defeated 31st seed Albert Ramos Viñolas and world No. 10, John Isner, en route to a quarterfinal clash against world No. 4 and frequent rival, Marin Čilić.
+After an intense match, in which he had an argument with a fan who supposedly heckled him, Del Potro defeated Čilić in four sets and reached the semifinals, the first time since 2009.
+He then lost to ten-times French Open champion Rafael Nadal in straight sets.
+His run to the semifinals ensured that, for the first time since February 2014, Del Potro would return to his career-best ranking of world No. 4.